Pret-a-LLOD/Fintan/1-software-concept.md

 ![Fintan architecture](img/repo-architecture.PNG)

-In order to achieve these implementation goals, we designed a modular architecture which aids a decentralized development process.
-With Fintan inheriting some of the core functionalities from CoNLL-RDF, we decided to keep the general design paradigms intact and stay within the Java-based environment including the Apache Jena API for graph transformation.
-However, since CoNLL-RDF is designed as a self-contained tool which is focused on TSV-based input formats, Fintan establishes an additional abstraction layer.

-The Fintan architecture comprises four interdependent layers which are addressed in the subsequent sections (cf. Figure 5).
+The Fintan architecture comprises four interdependent layers which are addressed in the subsequent sections.

 ### Fintan Core API
 The Fintan Core API defines four distinct classes which encapsulate methods for data streaming and ensure their interoperability: